 Learn from experts: Meet the CPA Advancing Her Data and Leadership Skills with an MBA

 Ready to advance your business career?
-Pursue your master’s degree with flexible programs from esteemed university partners on Coursera.
+Pursue your MBA from esteemed university partners on Coursera.

 从理论上讲,您应该从 EMBA 和 MBA 课程中获得类似的信息,因此,如果您已经获得了 MBA 学位,攻读 EMBA 可能是多余的。如果您渴望在获得 MBA 学位后继续接受商业教育,您可以考虑攻读工商管理博士 (DBA) 学位课程,或者了解专业证书课程,这些课程可以提高您在新商业领域的技能。